secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 | Brand - Non-Preferred      | $50                    | $50                | $50               |
 | Rx Plan^                   | [Standard 3-tier](https://www.cigna.com/static/www-cigna-com/docs/individuals-families/member-resources/prescription/standard-3-tier.pdf) | [Standard 3-tier](https://www.cigna.com/static/www-cigna-com/docs/individuals-families/member-resources/prescription/standard-3-tier.pdf) | [Standard 3-tier](https://www.cigna.com/static/www-cigna-com/docs/individuals-families/member-resources/prescription/standard-3-tier.pdf) |

-** In order for the EPO plan to be compliant in all states, it has been set up as a PPO plan with bad out-of-networks benefits including a deductible of $10k/$20k, an OOPM of $20k/$40k, and a coinsurance of 50%.
+** In order for the EPO plan to be compliant in all states, it has been set up as a PPO plan with bad out-of-networks benefits including a deductible of $10k/$20k, an Out of Pocket Max of $20k/$40k, and a coinsurance of 50%.
 Please do not enroll in this plan if you are intending to use the out-of-networks benefits and instead review the Cigna PPO 500 or Cigna HSA plans.

 *** Cigna will provide an extended network PPO Plan for Utah team members which will include the Intermountain Healthcare System.